Letter Of Intent For A Job: What Is It And How To Write It?

 LOIs are used in various business transactions, such as mergers and acquisitions, joint ventures, and property lease agreements.
 By clearly outlining the essential details, intentions, and definitive agreements, an LOI helps to ensure that the two parties are on the same page before they close a business deal.

-Applications of a Letter of Intent
+Why Use a Letter of Intent for Your Job Search?

 A letter of intent has various applications in business transactions, making it a versatile tool for outlining preliminary agreements.
 Here are some common scenarios where an LOI is used: